Autumn Chowder (aka Potato Corn Chowder)

 - Add the onions to the same pot and cook until softened, about 3-4 minutes.
 Season lightly with salt and pepper while they cook.
 Stir in the garlic and saute for 30-60 seconds more.

 - Stir in the chicken broth, cooked bacon, potatoes, carrots, 1 teaspoon salt, and 1/2 teaspoon pepper.
-Cover with a lid and simmer until vegetables are tender, about 15-20 minutes.
+Cover with a lid partially and simmer until vegetables are tender, about 15-20 minutes.
 Stir occasionally.

 - Stir in the milk and corn and heat until simmering.
 Meanwhile, toss shredded cheese with flour in a bowl.